MuMUR : Multilingual Multimodal Universal Retrieval: Related work

 The recent success of multimodal image-text models on a variety of tasks, such as retrieval and question-answering, has been mostly limited to monolingual models trained on English text.
 This is mainly due to the availability and high-quality of English-based multimodal datasets.
 Recent work indicates that incorporating a second language or a multilingual encoder, thus creating a shared multilingual token embedding space, can improve monolingual pure-NLP downstream tasks \cite{conneau2019cross}.
 This concept was rapidly embraced for training multimodal models.
 Previous works had used images as a bridge for translating between two languages, without using a language-to-language shared dataset for training \cite{chen2011collecting,suris2022globetrotter,sigurdsson2020visual}.

 Recent work has focused on multimodal tasks, such as image retrieval, aiming to add multilingual capabilities to multimodal models \cite{burns2020learning,gella2017image}.
 The work often indicates that incorporating a second language during training of multimodal models, improves performance on single-language multimodal tasks such as image retrieval, compared to multimodal models that were trained on a single language \cite{gella2017image,kim2020mule,wehrmann2019language}.
 MULE \cite{kim2020mule}, which is a multilingual universal language encoder trained on image-multilingual text pairs, showed an improvement on image-sentence retrieval tasks of up to 20\% compared to monolingual models.
-Nevertheless, all these previous works focus on designing a universal model for image and video retrieval.
-Our objective is to use multilingual knowledge transfer to improve the performance on current video retrieval datasets.
+Nevertheless, all these previous works focus on designing models separately for image and video retrieval.
+Our objective is to use multilingual knowledge transfer to improve the performance on current image and video retrieval datasets.
+In addition, our model is capable of performing multilingual retrieval on more than 10 languages.